 LSE students’ diverse career interests span a wide range of sectors, organisation types, roles and geographies.
-Our events reflect this diversity and are designed to encourage you to spend some time exploring and developing your own interests.
-They give you the opportunity to expand your knowledge, find out more about different opportunities and make connections with professionals.
+Our careers programmes reflect this diversity and are designed to encourage you to spend some time exploring and developing your own interests.
+That includes our events, which give you the opportunity to expand your knowledge, find out more about different opportunities and make connections with professionals.

-You‘ll find many different types of events, from large career fairs, now run virtually, through sector panels and information sessions where you will largely be in listening mode, to small group discussions where you’ll be able to go into more detail with representatives from individual employers and alumni.
+You‘ll find many different types of events, from large careers fairs, some now run virtually, through to sector panels and information sessions where you will largely be in listening mode, to small group discussions where you’ll be able to go into more detail with representatives from individual employers and alumni.

 We plan some of our events to reflect directly the recruitment patterns of different sectors and employers, and throughout the year our themed events programmes bring together employers and alumni in different ways to allow you to focus on particular career areas or locations.